Drew Stanton: Tampa Bay Buccaneers

 On December 24, 2020, Stanton signed with the practice squad of the Tampa Bay Buccaneers after spending most of the season as a free agent.
 He was elevated to the active roster on February 6, 2021, for Super Bowl LV against the Kansas City Chiefs, and reverted to the practice squad after the game.
 His practice squad contract with the team expired after the season on February 16, 2021.

 NFL career statistics

 Personal life

 Stanton is committed to charity work and created the High 5ive Foundation in support of the Special Olympics and the Children's Miracle Network, his two favorite charities, among others.
 He is a member of the national fraternity Sigma Alpha Epsilon at Michigan State University.
 He married Kristin Schrock on June 27, 2009.
 He graduated with a major in kinesiology.
 He is a Christian.
-Stanton is also well known throughout the NFL for a extravagant touchdown dance.
+Stanton is also well known throughout the NFL for an extravagant touchdown dance.